Azure/azure-sdk-for-cpp/doc/LibcurlTransportAdapter.md

 ## Azure SDK for C++

-The [azure SDK for C++](https://github.com/Azure/azure-sdk-for-cpp) enables and easy and consistent experience for consuming Azure services.
+The [Azure SDK for C++](https://github.com/Azure/azure-sdk-for-cpp) enables an easy and consistent experience for consuming Azure services.
 Azure services offer customers a simple way to perform many kinds of operations online.
-As such, the operations work as a client - server communication where the operations are requested by a client (customer) and executed by a server (Azure server).
-Communication goes from one point to another, typically through a network.
+As such, the operations work as a client/server communication where the operations are requested by a client (customer) and executed by an Azure service over a network.

 ### HTTP

-Many Azure services use TCP/HTTP protocol to exchange messages with a client.
-The protocol defines the structure of how a request and a response must look like, so, while Server and a Client both follow the protocol rules, they can establish a channel to interchange messages.
+Most Azure services use the HTTP protocol for client/service communication.
+The protocol defines the structure of how a request and a response must look like.

-Modern programing languages like C#, Java or JS have an HTTP client as part of the language itself.
-As a C# developer, I don't need to learn about the specifics of the protocol, the language has already abstracted it all, and all that I need are a few classes to instantiate.
+Modern programming languages like C#, Java, and JS have an HTTP client as part of the language itself.
+For these languages, the runtime library provides classes making HTTP easy to use.

-For the case of C++, the language does not include any sort of abstraction for HTTP protocol.
-As a C++ developer, I would either need to write an HTTP implementation for my application, which would depend on the system (Windows, Linux, Mac, RTOS, etc.), or, I could use some third party library which would already provide a multi-platform implementation for the protocol.
-Libcurl, for example, is one of the most popular libraries.
+However, for C++, the runtime library does not include any HTTP classes; you either need to write an HTTP implementation yourself or you could use some third-party library.
+Keep in mind, that you also have to consider the OSes (Windows, Linux, Mac, RTOS, etc.) you plan to run your application on.
+Libcurl, for example, is one of the most popular cross-OS libraries.

 ### Replaceable HTTP Transport

-One of the most interesting features of the Azure SDK for C++ is how, as a user, I can take control and choose the HTTP implementation to be used to communicate to Azure.
-That implementation is known by the SDK as an HTTP transport adapter.
-The azure-core library includes an HTTP namespace where it has defined classes to abstract the HTTP components (request, response, send, etc.).
+One of the more interesting features of the Azure SDK for C++ is that a customer has the ability to choose the HTTP implementation to be used to communicate with Azure services.
+That implementation is known by the SDK as an HTTP _transport adapter_.
+The azure-core library includes an HTTP namespace where it defines classes to abstract the HTTP components (request, response, send, etc.).
 While the Request and the Response are well defined based on the HTTP protocol [RFC](https://datatracker.ietf.org/doc/html/rfc7230), the send operation is left as a virtual method in the HttpTransport abstract class.
-Then, a transport adapter is a derived class that implements the send operation.
-Learn more about HTTP Transport [here](https://github.com/Azure/azure-sdk-for-cpp/blob/main/doc/HttpTransportAdapter.md#http-transport-adapter).
+Then, a transport adapter is a derived class that implements the Send operation.
+Learn more about HTTP transport adapter [here](https://github.com/Azure/azure-sdk-for-cpp/blob/main/doc/HttpTransportAdapter.md#http-transport-adapter).

 ## Libcurl Transport Adapter

 The azure-core-cpp library provides a transport adapter implemented with libcurl.
-The next paragraphs will mention some of the limitations of libcurl and the code that is part of the LibcurlTransportAdatper  (or LTA) that satisfy the expectations for an SDK client.
+The next paragraphs mentions some of the limitations of libcurl and the code that is part of the LibcurlTransportAdatper  (LTA) that satisfy the expectations for an SDK client.

 ### Easy handle